riskframe/ai-rmm/framework/measure-2.1.md

 ### Measure 2.1.6.
 Document Testing Results and Insights.

+Thoroughly recording the outcomes and insights gained from testing is critical for the continuous improvement and accountability of AI systems.
+This documentation should include not only the raw results but also an in-depth analysis that provides context and understanding of the system's performance under various conditions.
+Such comprehensive records support the identification of trends, strengths, weaknesses, and areas for enhancement.
+Moreover, this practice facilitates transparent communication with stakeholders, contributing to the trust and credibility of the AI system's evaluation process.

+Maintaining a detailed log of all testing activities, from executed test cases to identified issues, is essential for a holistic understanding of the AI system's behavior.
+Analyzing these results to discern patterns and trends enables the identification of improvement opportunities.
+Documenting insights, including recommendations for boosting the system's performance, trustworthiness, and ethical compliance, is crucial for informed decision-making and continuous enhancement of the AI system.

 #### Sub Practices

 1. Maintain a comprehensive record of all testing activities, including test cases executed, test results obtained, and any identified defects or issues.